rschristopher/rschristopher.github.io/src/custody/index.md

 > Securing your assets in the traditional system requires complex ever-changning passwords, multi-factor authentication, and a Rube-goldberg machine of security-theater where telling a call-center operator in the Philipines what your mother's maiden name is, somehow constitutes security.
 > The risk of losing your funds in traditional banking is far higher than any reasonable self-custody solution.

+A redneck with a gun and a coldcard.